 The Company maintains employment agreements with each of Messrs.
-Watt, Chewens, Brenner, Stagliano and Ms. Halliday (the "Employment Agreements").
+Watt, Brenner, Stagliano, Moran and Ms. Scarlett (the "Employment Agreements").
 Each of these agreements provide for base salary, subject to annual increases, a performance bonus opportunity, the ability to participate in stock benefit plans, employee benefit plans, and other fringe benefits applicable to executive personnel, including, without limitation, use of a Company car and reimbursement of certain country club dues.
 All NEOs are also eligible to receive an annual contribution to their deferred compensation account in an amount determined by the Board in its sole discretion.

-The Employment Agreements will terminate upon the earlier occurrence of the executive's death, "disability," discharge for "cause," resignation, termination "without cause" (as such terms are defined in the Employment Agreements), January 1, 2019 for each of Messrs.
-Watt, Brenner, Stagliano, and Ms. Halliday and January 1, 2020 for Mr. Chewens.
-On December 31, 2018 and each December 31 thereafter, the term of the Employment Agreements for each of Messrs.
-Watt, Brenner, Stagliano, and Ms. Halliday will automatically extend for one additional year unless either the Company or the executive provides timely, prior notice of non-renewal.
+The Employment Agreements will terminate upon the earlier occurrence of the executive's death, "disability," discharge for "cause," resignation, termination "without cause" (as such terms are defined in the Employment Agreements), January 1, 2020 for each of Messrs.
+Watt, Brenner, Stagliano, and Ms. Scarlett and January 1, 2021 for Mr. Moran.
+On December 31, 2019 (December 31, 2020 for Mr. Moran) and each December 31 thereafter, the term of the Employment Agreements for each will automatically extend for one additional year unless either the Company or the executive provides timely, prior notice of non-renewal.

 Upon termination of their respective agreements, the executives are each entitled to receive accrued and unpaid salary, accrued rights under NBT's employee plans and arrangements, unpaid expense reimbursements, and the cash equivalent of accrued annual vacation.
 If the executive's employment is terminated by the Company other than for "cause" (as defined in the agreements), or by the executive for "good reason" (as defined in the Employment Agreements) each unrelated to a change in control, then, upon execution of a separation agreement and release, each of Messrs.
-Watt, Brenner, Stagliano, and Ms. Halliday will be entitled to receive a lump sum payment equal to the greater of (1) the base salary that would have been paid during the remaining unexpired term or (2) six months' base salary while Mr. Chewens would be entitled to a lump sum payment equal to three times base salary.
+Watt, Moran, Brenner, and Stagliano and Ms. Scarlett will be entitled to receive a lump sum payment equal to the greater of (1) the base salary that would have been paid during the remaining unexpired term or (2) six months' base salary.